- 54 – Law Professor Reveals the Problems with Our Justice System and Why Wrongful Convictions Happen

 In this episode of the Open Mike podcast, Mike and Professor Primus discuss the prevalence of ineffective counsel and how essential lawyers are in protecting their clients’ rights.
 Professor Primus also brings up the different systems for public defense in America and gives her opinion on which is the most effective.
 Mike explains how court-appointed lawyers are often discouraged from putting adequate time and energy into their cases.

-[1:25] What is the plan for U of M law school in the fall?
+[1:25] Welcome to the show!
+I’m so happy you’re here with us.
+What is the plan for U of M law school in the fall?

-[4:32] Is U of M’s Innocence Project the best in the country?
+[4:32] Is U of M’s Innocence Clinic the best in the country?

 [9:16] What is the difference between a public defender and court-appointed lawyer?